 Our ongoing commitment is to develop and maintain a sustainable cement industry in South Africa.
 As an association it is our responsibility to identify and address the common issues and challenges facing our members in the cement industry and therefore develop the appropriate projects to assist with this objective.
 Our approach is to tackle these issues through various subcommittees which involve representatives of member companies.
 Projects and activities are approved by the Exco, while the execution and management of subcommittees and their projects is the responsibility of the Executive Director.

-The ACMP runs various projects through different steering committees.
 The main objective of the projects is to address the common concerns and challenges facing the member companies.
 Criteria for identifying projects include:

 - Law reform processes

-- Contributions to National Waste Management Strategy, Waste classification and remediation of land
+- Example: Contributions to National Waste Management Strategy, Waste classification and remediation of land

 - Common challenges that face the industry

 - Implementation of systems in anticipation of legislation

-- Key partnerships with Authorities.
+- Key partnerships with Authorities

+- Capacity building